tedneward/Azgaarnoth/Classes/PaleMaster/index.md

 > As this tome contains a significant amount of information about necromancy, as well as a large number of the known necromancy spells in the multiverse, it is quite a rare item indeed.
 Players may wish to share the details how, where, and from whom they received their grimoire in their character's backstory.
 Some grimoires have been handed from master to apprentice down through centuries; many pale masters will undertake great risks to obtain another pale master's grimoire in the unfortunate case of the grimoire becoming lost, lest it fall into "the wrong hands."

 ### Preparing and Casting Spells
 The Pale Master table shows how many spell slots you have to cast your pale master spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of pale master spells that are available for you to cast.
 To do so, choose a number of pale master spells from your grimoire equal to your Intelligence modifier + half your pale master level, rounded down (minimum of one spell).
 The spells must be of a level for which you have spell slots.

-For example, if you’re a 4th-level pale master, you have three 1st-level and three 2nd-level spell slots.
+For example, if you're a 4th-level pale master, you have three 1st-level and three 2nd-level spell slots.
 With an Intelligence of 14, your list of prepared spells can include four spells of 1st or 2nd level, in any combination, chosen from your grimoire.
 If you prepare the 1st-level spell [false life](../../Magic/Spells/false-life), you can cast it using a.md 1st-level or a 2nd-level slot.
-Casting the spell doesn’t remove it from your list of prepared spells.
+Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of pale master spells requires time spent studying your grimoire and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.